siddsarkar/CovidInfo/README.md

 ### What is the app for?

-- Thea app a project to explore the aspects of `React-Native` or `React` fremeworks.
+- This app is a project in aim to explore the aspects of `React-Native` or `React` fremeworks.
 - It provides the user with the current Covid-19 Information to the users location.

 ### Features